 Resources for Crisis Response Professionals

-NCPI is a proud sponsor of CoRCon 24 and a proud sponsor and exhibitor at the 2024 CIT International Conference.
+NCPI is a proud sponsor and exhibitor at the 2024 CIT International Conference and a proud sponsor of CoRCon 24.

 A national program designed to increase the capacity of law enforcement agencies to effectively create or enhance Crisis Intervention Teams (CITs).